alyserecord/movie-recommender/README.rst

 solution posted in a blog and although it uses MLlib instead of ML it is a useful resource.

-PyMC and the probabilistic solution
+PyMC3 and the probabilistic solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The probabilistic solution makes use of PyMC3.
 The following links